 Try a few employers to gain a placement, as not every company will be in the position to offer you a placement so you may need to persevere.

 If you are struggling to find a placement, ask your tutor to liaise with the Work Experience Team so that they can consider alternative options for you.

 Once you have a placement, you’ll need to let your main course tutor know so that they can check that the company has the appropriate insurance and meets all Health & Safety requirements.

 Throughout the placement you’ll complete a ‘Work Experience Learner Record’ and gain employer feedback – this will look great on your CV.

 You will need to have realistic expectations of the likely duties you may be given, as you are only on placement for a short period of time and it takes time to acquire new skills.
-Most placements contain real, interesting work mixed with development tasks that introduce you to different parts of the company.
+Most placements contain real, interesting work mixed with developmental tasks that introduce you to different parts of the company.
 You can also learn a lot by observing employees doing different tasks.

 The duties you are able to carry out will vary; depending on the area of work you have chosen and how quickly you can develop the level of competence the employer is looking for.
 You will usually be expected to work ‘normal working hours’ for the business you are attending.

 If you’re interested in a work placement, you must already be studying on a full-time pathway in College.
 Please speak to your main course tutor or Careers Coach.